 Jonathan Jeffers is a Senior Lecturer in the Medical Engineering Section of the Department of Mechanical Engineering.

 He leads a team of 10 PhD students and research associates within the Biomechanics Research Group.
 The team's current research activity includes using new materials and manufacturing methods to create new treatment paradigms in orthopaedics, and investigating biomechanics of the hip joint to improve joint preserving and joint replacement surgery.

 Prior to joining Imperial, Jonathan worked for 4 years at Finsbury Orthopaedics where he was part of the team that CE marked several new imlants including the DeltaMotion ceramic total hip replacement and the DeltaSurf ceramic hip resurfacing.
 More recently he was part of the team that designed the Embody H1 ceramic on ceramic hip resurfacing that started its clinical trial in 2017.

 Jonathan studied for his PhD at the University of Southampton where he is a visiting research fellow and has a Mechanical Engineering degree from Trinity College, Dublin.
-He currently holds an EPSRC early career fellowship and was recently invited to sit on the Research Sub-committee of the National Joint Registry for England and Wales.
+He currently holds an EPSRC early career fellowship and in 2017 was invided to join the Board of Directors of the International Society for Technology in Arthroplasty.

 et al., 2017, The influence of laser parameters and scanning strategies on the mechanical properties of a stochastic porous material, Materials & Design, Vol:131, ISSN:0264-1275, Pages:498-508